codefresh-io/docs.codefresh.io/_docs/promotions/configuration/promotion-policy.md

   Validations defined in the Promotion Policy are enforced automatically, minimizing the risk of errors, and ensuring consistency and reliability in deployments.

 * **Flexible configuration**
   Promotion Policies are highly customizable to match your requirements.
-Define Policies per Product, per Environment, or with broader coverage for a specific Product across all environments, or only by specific types of Environments.
+Define Policies per product, per environment, or with broader coverage for a specific product across all environments, or only by specific types of environments.

 * **Priority-driven enforcement**
-In cases where multiple Promotion Policies match Products, Environments, or a combination of both, Codefresh merges Promotion Settings from matching Policies in order of priority, ensuring seamless enforcement.
+In cases where multiple Promotion Policies match products, environments, or a combination of both, Codefresh merges Promotion Settings from matching Policies in order of priority, ensuring seamless enforcement.

 * **On-demand evaluation**
-Visualize Promotion Settings applied to a Product-Environment pair with Evaluate Promotion Policy option.
-Not only does this option identify Product-Environment pairs which do match existing Promotion Policies, it also identifies misconfigured policies.
+Visualize the policy settings which will be applied to a product-environment pair with Evaluate Promotion Policy option.
+Not only does this option identify product and environments which do not match existing Promotion Policies, it also identifies misconfigured policies.

 * **Git-based and custom promotion actions**
 Whether your promotion actions are Git-based or utilize custom repositories and mechanisms for compiling application repositories, Codefresh supports both types of actions.

-See ???